anaseto/goal/docs/Implementation.md

-Interestingly, while Go and Goal are quite the opposite in terms of conciseness due to the gap between scalar and array paradigms, they both encourage idioms over abstraction, and writing executable code over writing types: this might explain why this in at least the third project for an array language in Go.
+Interestingly, while Go and Goal are quite the opposite in terms of conciseness due to the gap between scalar and array paradigms, they both encourage idioms over abstraction, and writing executable code over writing types: this might explain why this is at least the third project for an array language in Go.

 # Context